Keats/vincentprouillet/content/blog/2019-12-07_tera_v1_is_here.md

 Teams/Handlebars        time:   [70.150 us 75.716 us 81.926 us]
 ```

-Tera is again the fastest interpreted template engine but the numbers are small enough that any engine will do the job.
+Tera is again the fastest interpreted template engine, but the numbers are small enough that any engine will do the job.

 ## Glob patterns now supported
 You can now pass patterns to `Tera::new` like `templates/**/*{html,xml}` to load exactly the type of files you want.